Arcadia-Science/2023-polyphosphate/README.md

 This repository contains notebooks, scripts, workflows, and results for exploring the sequence and structural homology of proteins that are involved in microbial polyphosphate cycling.

 ## Background
-Inorganic polyphosphates (polyP) are polymers of orthophosphate and are ubiquitious across life from bacteria to higher eukaryotes.
-It spans numerous functions such as basic metabolism, sensing/responding to environmental changes, stress survival, sources of ATP, maintenace of cellular structure, etc.
+Inorganic polyphosphates (polyP) are polymers of orthophosphate and are ubiquitous across life from bacteria to higher eukaryotes.
+It spans numerous functions such as basic metabolism, sensing/responding to environmental changes, stress survival, sources of ATP, maintenance of cellular structure, etc.

 All bacteria have the genetic repertoire for taking in inorganic phosphorus and forming chains of polyphosphate, however some bacteria store substantial amounts of intracellular polyphosphate in response to environmental conditions.
 This leads to the question: _Why are some microorganisms good at accumulating polyphosphate and others are not?_